-We emphasize once again that the eigenvalues of the Casimir operators constructed from the generators \eqref{000000001}, \eqref{000000001y}, and \eqref{aaa2} take the same values on the solutions of these equations and on elements of the initial representation space ${{\cal{H}}}_{m,1/2}$.
-In particular, ${{P}^{(\nu)}}^{\mu}{P}_{\mu}^{(\nu)}{\varPsi}^{(\nu)}(x) =m^{2}{\varPsi}^{(\nu)}(x)$, but now the parameter $m$ is not the observed mass, it rather sets the scale of the multiplet masses.
+We emphasize once again that the eigenvalues of the Casimir operators constructed from the generators \eqref{000000001}, \eqref{000000001y}, and \eqref{aaa2} take the same values on the solutions of these equations and on the elements of the initial representation space ${{\cal{H}}}_{m,1/2}$.
+In particular, ${{P}^{(\nu)}}^{\mu}{P}_{\mu}^{(\nu)}{\Psi}^{(\nu)}(x) =m^{2}{\Psi}^{(\nu)}(x)$, but now the parameter $m$ is not the observed mass, it rather sets the scale of the multiplet masses.
 In other words, it represents the bare mass of the multiplet.
-The observed masses are determined by the action of the canonical momentum operator squared on the functions ${{\varPsi}^{(\nu)}_{q,\zeta,{\kern 0.6pt } \mu_{\kern 0.4pt l}}(x)}$ and are equal to $m_{l}=\mu_{l}m$ for $l$-component of the multiplet.
+The observed masses are determined by the action of the canonical momentum operator squared on the functions ${{\Psi}^{(\nu)}_{q,\zeta,{\kern 0.6pt } \mu_{\kern 0.4pt l}}(x)}$ and are equal to $m_{l}=\mu_{l}m$ for the $l$-th component of the multiplet.

 Let us discuss this point in detail.
 The general solution of \eqref {6} can be expanded in the basis functions that are the eigenfunctions of a complete set of operators commuting with the operator of the equation.
 Naturally, the choice of the complete set is ambiguous.
 For the standard Dirac equation, if we restrict ourselves to the case of plane-wave solutions, the complete set includes the space components of the momentum (i. e. the generators of the space translations) and the operator of the spin projection.
 This operator is constructed in the common way from the components of the Pauli--Lubanski--Bargmann vector.
-The ambiguity of the complete set composition in that case depends on the choice of the spin operator \cite{2}.
-In contrast to the standard Dirac equation, a complete set for Eq. \eqref{6} contains five operators.
+The ambiguity of the complete set composition in that case depends on the choice of the spin operator{\footnote{This is true only for the Dirac equation describing free particles.
+The ambiguity of the choice of the operators with continuous spectrum arises, for example, in the problem of the neutrino spin evolution for a neutrino propagating in a dense matter and an electromagnetic field \cite{arlomur}.}}.
+In contrast to the standard Dirac equation, the complete set for Eq. \eqref{6} contains five operators.
 This circumstance makes the situation more complicated.

 We now find the complete sets of operators for which the basis of the solution space of Eq. \eqref{6} consists of plane waves.
 Let ${\mathds{L}}^{(\nu)}$ be a non-degenerate Hermitian matrix which commutes with ${{\mathds{M}}}^{(\nu)}$.
 This matrix can be written as